MES Financial Aid

 Funding from the MES Program

 In addition to loans, MES students are eligible for a number of scholarships, fellowships, and tuition waivers offered by MES.
 Awards can be merit-based, need-based or both.
 Some awards are offered based on new students' admissions applications.
 Others require the FAFSA or a separate application.
 Please see the MES Awards page for complete award descriptions and application.
 Applications are typically due March 1 for the following academic year and prospective and current students will be notified by email when applications are available sometime in December.
 Award summaries:

 - Emory Pyle Scholarship - $500 for one continuing student

 - Evergreen Alumni Association Graduate Scholarship - $1,000 for one continuing student (tentative)

-- Evergreen Foundation Graduate Fellowship - Variable amounts, for new students (tentative)
+- Evergreen Foundation Graduate Fellowship - $4,375 for two new nonresident students

-- Evergreen Graduate Endowed Fellowship - Variable amounts, for continuing students (tentative)
+- Evergreen Graduate Endowed Fellowship - $6,968 for one ore more continuing students

 - MES Academic Achievement Award - One quarter of tuition for two years, new students